regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.2-release-notes.md

   Release notes for Regolith 2.2
 ---

-# NOTE: Regolith 2.2 is in beta (4) testing.
-This release announcement is a work in progress.

 [Regolith 2.2](https://github.com/orgs/regolith-linux/projects/25) is a minor release focusing on bug fixes and Ubuntu 22.10 support.

 ## New Features